Updated Nov. 30, 2022

 After your vaccination, you will be asked to wait 15 minutes for monitoring in case you have an allergic reaction so that you can be treated effectively and immediately.

-Cases of myocarditis are also extremely rare and have been reported primarily in adolescents and young adults.
+Cases of myocarditis are extremely rare and have been reported primarily in adolescents and young adults.
 The CDC and its partners are monitoring these reports and also reviewing data and medical records to learn about what caused the illnesses and to determine if there is a link to vaccination.
 View the latest information.
 Most patients who received care responded well to treatment and rest and quickly felt better.

 These reactions are known, very rare and typically treatable, and the FDA and CDC continue to emphasize that getting vaccinated is a much safer option than the unknown outcomes of a COVID-19 infection.